vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/vsphere-vds-airgap.md

 ## Network Recommendations

-The following are the key network recommendations for a production-grade Tanzu Kubernetes Grid deployment with NSX-T Data Center Networking:
+The key network recommendations for a production-grade Tanzu Kubernetes Grid deployment with vSphere Networking are as follows:

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | :- | :- | :- | :- |